vitmilab/DEG-analysis---R-script/README.md

-# Integrative Transcriptomic Analysis of Abiotic Stress Responses in Sorghum bicolor
+# Comparative Transcriptomic Analysis Identifies Conserved Abiotic Stress-Responsive Hub Genes in Sorghum bicolor

 This repository contains the R scripts used for the differential gene expression analysis performed in the study:
 “Integrative Transcriptomic Analysis Reveals Conserved Abiotic Stress-Responsive Hub Genes in Sorghum bicolor”